 University of Amsterdam

 On the ninth of February 2017, erotic video platform ManyVids (MV) caused a scandal among their followers on Twitter when a “racist woman” was given the MV Social Media Slayer of the Year Award.
 This caused a public outrage over racist content on the website.
 A day later, ManyVids removed all “race play” videos from the site, accompanied by a public statement that conflated race play and racism.
 The result was again a heated discussion on Twitter about personal rights, racism and discrimination against specific fetishes.
-Race play is a form of BDSM (Bondage, Dominance/Discipline, Submission/Sadism and Masochism), which is an umbrella term used for forms of sexual and erotic practices that are considered “edgy” or “kinky” and usually involve playing with power dynamics.
+Race play is a form of BDSM (Bondage, Dominance/Discipline, Submission/Sadism and Masochism), which is an umbrella term used for forms of sexual and erotic practices that are considered “edgy” or “kinky” and usually involve playing with power dynamics that can be seen on videos from websites similar to fucked gay (visit site).
 In a general BDSM setting, there will be at least one person taking on the Dominant (or Sadist/Master) role and at least one person taking the submissive (or masochist/slave)1 role, to create an eroticized power dynamic.
 Race play—which is a sexual practice where the either imagined or real racial background of one or more of the participants is used to create this power-imbalance in a BDSM-scene, through the use of slurs, narratives and objects laden with racial history—lies on the intersection between highly contested racial and sexual minorities, which allows for valuable investigations into the ways we negotiate these concepts.
 However, in academic research this phenomenon has mainly been overlooked, with notable exceptions that will be discussed in this article.
 Furthermore, race play is an issue that inspires strong responses due to its being closely linked to personal and collective (partial) identities.
 We will see this with the ManyVids incident but also in academic work on race play and personal narratives of race play participants.
 Academic work on race play is just starting to emerge, with Ariane Cruz’s The Color of Kink (2016) being the first monograph on the subject.2 In this article therefore, I will rely on my two case studies more than on secondary literature, except when links to other topics of research prove productive for my own argumentation.

 This article focuses on the conflation of racism and race play, arguing that this problematic understanding of race play is caused by two sets of conceptual issues: the representationalist relationship between collective identities and personal (sexual) agency; and the perceived fantasy/reality dichotomy.
 Through an exploration of these conceptual issues as they pertain to practices of and discussions about race play, I hope to both come to a deeper understanding of the foundations and stakes of debates about race play, and begin to develop a new conceptual understanding of the phenomenon which may contribute to a more productive vocabulary when talking about the lived experiences of people from these (sexual) minorities and the ways in which they are perceived.
 A beginning with this new vocabulary will be made by taking Marc Augé’s concept of “non-place” as a way to resolve the conceptual problems caused by, specifically, the fantasy/reality dichotomy.